vukrosic/analysis-of-optimizers/experiments/exp9_muon_vs_adam/THESIS.md

 ### 7.4 Limitations

-Our study has several limitations that should be considered:
+This study has several limitations that should be considered:

-**Scale**: We evaluated on a 79M parameter model with 500-step training runs.
+**Scale**: Evaluation was performed on a 79M parameter model with 500-step training runs.
 Results may differ for billion-parameter models with extended training.

 **Statistical Variance**: Using a single random seed prevents formal statistical testing.
 While effect sizes are large, variance across seeds is unknown.

-**Domain Specificity**: We focused on language modeling.
+**Domain Specificity**: The focus was on language modeling.
 Results may not generalize to computer vision, reinforcement learning, or other domains.

-**Architecture Specificity**: Results are specific to our MoE transformer configuration.
+**Architecture Specificity**: Results are specific to the MoE transformer configuration used.
 Other architectures may show different relative performance.

 **Hyperparameter Space**: Despite testing 45+ configurations, interaction effects and potentially better settings may exist.